 The basis for most of the ERASMUS activities a bilateral agreements between theinstitutes or departments of the partner universities.
 The Institute of Mathematics at the University of Rostock has bilateral agreements with the following universities:

 - University of West Bohemia in Pilsen (Czech Republic)

 - University of Southern Denmark in Odense (Denmark)

 - Lund University (Sweden)

 - Umea University (Sweden)

-If you are interested in studying abroad at one of these universities, contact our Erasmus+Coordinator, Dr. rer. nat.
+It is also possible to visit other universities via the ERAMUS internship programm.
+If you are interested in studying abroad, contact the ERASMUS coordinator of the Institute of Mathematics, Dr. rer. nat.
 Falko Baustian (Homepage, Office Hours).

 Further information can be found at